dr-marek-jaskula/ProgrammingTheoryUniversity/ASP.NET/REST.md

 This is an API created using the REST architecture.
 It enables web application that are build on various programming language to communicate with each other.

+REST API abides by the following rules:

+- Statelessness: Systems aligning with the REST paradigm are bound to become stateless.
+A constraint is applied by using resources instead of commands, and they are nouns of the web that describe any object, document, or thing to store/send to other resources.
+- Cacheable: Cache helps servers to mitigate some constraints of statelessness.
+It is a critical factor that has improved the performance of modern web applications.
+Caching not only enhances the performance on the client-side but also scales significant results on the server-side.
+- Decoupled: REST is a distributed approach, where client and server applications are decoupled from each other.
+Irrespective of where the requests are initiated, the only information the client application knows is the Uniform Resource Identifier (URI) of the requested resource.
+- Layered: A Layered system makes a REST architecture scalable.
+As REST API is layered, it should be designed such that neither Client nor Server identifies its communication with end applications or an intermediary.